Amazon Enhanced Brand Content & A+ Content Merger

 The best thing about this module is that when a customer clicks on the featured product, it leads them directly to its product detail page.
 This module allows to cross-sell and promote other items from their catalog.
 Plus it also allows to highlight and compare the features of the product.
 So if you want to justify the cost increase for a product, then this is the best module to do that.
 Even if you have only 6 products in your catalog that has nothing to do with each other, I highly recommend adding all of them to this module.
 Sellers can add up to 6 products and can compare up to 10 unique product features.

-Tip 4: Make Your EBC / A+ Page Mobile Friendly
+Tip 4: Make Your Amazon Enhanced Brand Content / EBC / A+ Page Mobile Friendly

 I have said this end number of times and will continue to say this that always check if your enhanced content is mobile-friendly or not.
 If your EBC is not mobile-friendly, then you are missing a huge chunk of sales from a larger category of audience.
 With the introduction of mobile preview now it has become much more easier.
-If your EBC is not mobile-friendly, then you are missing a huge chunk of sales from a larger category of audience.
-So properly check previews on both mobile and desktop and then only publish your EBC.
+If your Enhanced Brand Content Providers have not created a mobile-friendly, then you are missing a huge chunk of sales from a larger category of audience.
+With the introduction of mobile preview now it has become much more easier.

-Let Us Build Your EBC & A+ Pages:
+Let Us Build Your Amazon Enhanced Brand Content / A+ Pages:

 Creating EBC page is a meticulous process and seriously, it’s not as easy as it looks because it’s not just about adding image and content.
 There are rules to follow and it’s a creative thing to be taken care of.
 And if not created properly, it can ruin your detail page.
-So why fall in the hassle of doing it all by yourself when you can work with eStore Factory who will handle everything from content creation and image editing to uploading the final EBC in your Seller Central account.
+So why fall in the hassle of doing it all by yourself when you can work with eStore Factory who have created some of the best Amazon EBC for their clients.
+We can handle everything from content creation and image editing to uploading the final EBC in your Seller Central account.
 Contact Us now and Create Amazon A+ Pages that will boost your conversion rates.